shawn-y-sun/Customer_Analytics_Retail/README.md

 🔶 Insights: each component shows a dimension of individual features
 - Component 1: represents the career focuses by relating to income, occupation, and settlement size
-- Component 2: represents the individual education and lifestyle by relating to sex, marital status, and education
+- Component 2: represents the individual education and lifestyle by relating to gender, marital status, and education
 - Component 3: represents the level of experience (work&life) by relating to marital status, age, and occupation

 #### K-Means Clustering with PCA